appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 <dd>

-The mime type of the file to be downloaded
+The MIME content-type of the file to download.

 *Supported file types:*